rmountjoy92/VectorCloud/README.md

+# VectorCloud
 ![alt text](https://i.imgur.com/yQ6QaWD.png)
 ![alt text](https://i.imgur.com/AMQkLEW.png)
 ![alt text](https://i.imgur.com/wMgj8X9.png)
-# VectorCloud

 My goal with this project is to create a web interface using Flask for controlling vector, displaying information, and organizing (and possibly scheduling) sdk programs to run.
 My inspiration for this project comes from https://octoprint.org/ which is a web interface for controlling my 3d printer.

-Here is a list of features I want to include in this project, if you have anything to add to list let me know and I will put it on here.
-I will be adding things as I learn more about the SDK.

 Please feel free to contribute.